Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 Screen shot Alphabetical list sub-menu

-N.B.: Even though the macro does all processing in a separate document window, it is always a good idea to save your current work before using this macro or any other macro or program.
+Even though the macro does all processing in a separate document window, it is always a good idea to save your current work (and back up the target document) before using this macro or any other macro or program.

 Speed of processing